Sell digital products online like an expert

 Build your social media presence

-Social media is a promotional tool that will benefit you regardless of whether you’re selling on Etsy, Shopify or WordPress.
+Social media is a promotional tool that will benefit you regardless of whether you’re selling on Etsy, Squarespace or WordPress.
 Consider platforms like Instagram, Twitter, and Facebook as opportunities to widen your audience and engage with people.
 Once you’ve built a name for yourself on social media, you can use those platforms to drive traffic back to your site.

 Some companies use social media really well.
 Square Sayings sells wall art, phone cases, and the like, all decorated with funny sayings that have gotten a lot of engagement on its Instagram page, which has an impressive 163k followers.